 Replaces multiple, non-integrated products with a single solution

-Easy to implement and Manage
+Easy to Implement and Manage

-SAIFE endpoints terminate their connections within the Continuum cloud infrastructure.
+SAIFE Connect endpoints terminate their connections within the Continuum cloud infrastructure.
 Endpoints do not connect directly with one another.
 This hides the topology of which endpoint is talking with which, making inference attacks much more difficult, compared to standard VPN technology where endpoints directly connect with one another.

 No Open Ports, No Port Attacks

 Endpoints typically access private networks through vulnerable open inbound ports on the perimeter firewall.
 SAIFE establishes one-way, response-only connections between the endpoint and the private network for specific, authenticated requests, allowing the inbound port of the firewall to remain closed.
 Closing all firewall ports effective makes the network assets invisible to the outside world and eliminates the possibility of a distributed denial of service (DDoS) attack.

 Networks typically allow endpoints to connect before authentication occurs leaving them vulnerable to service disruptions caused by unwanted connections from untrusted endpoints, as is the case with distributed denial of service (DDoS) attacks.
 SAIFE’s unique “protect then connect” paradigm authenticates each endpoint before connecting to the network or to another endpoint.
 In a DDoS attack, untrusted endpoints are denied access during the authentication process.